ClimateCompatibleGrowth/upload-to-zenodo/README.md

 1. Execute the script `upload_to_zenodo.py` to upload your submissions.
    - Usage: `upload_to_zenodo.py <token> <directory>`, where `<token>` is your personal access token, and `<directory>` is the directory that contains the JSON and PDF files to be uploaded.
 1. Go to the [Upload page](https://zenodo.org/deposit), check and publish your submissions.

+# Policy Briefs

+1. Create a custom policy brief template

+## List of policy briefs received

+2. Use the Excel sheet to list policy briefs, authors and other metadata.
+3. Run `create_author_lists.py` to generate the `data.csv` file.
+3. Run `fill_template.py` to fill out the templates to create the JSON metadata files for upload to Zenodo
+4. Run `upload_to_zenodo.py` to upload the pdf of the policy briefs to Zenodo (updates JSON with DOI number)
+5. Run the `get_doi.py` script to add DOIs to policy briefs in Excel

+## New policy briefs received with updated metadata

+1. Update the JSON templates using the DOIs listed in the Excel file
+4. Upload the pdf of the policy briefs to Zenodo